-- To assist with the management of the agenda with the Chairperson and the assigned staff member/s. - To actively seek good quality information and keep well informed of community priorities, broader issues and local initiatives.

-• To attend specifically to information directed to the Deputy Chair and board members, such as emails, submissions, deputations, and financial reports.
+- To manage the agenda with the assigned staff member. - To actively seek good quality information and keep well informed of community priorities, broader issues and local initiatives. - To attend specifically to information directed to the Chair and board members, such as emails, submissions, deputations, and financial reports.